q0rban/drupal-region_manager/README.txt

 blocks are only available in the header, or that the navigation menu block is not available for any region.

-Recommended additional modules are nodeblock, and region_visibility.
+Recommended additional modules are NodeBlock, and Visibility API.

+Region Manager also allows you to implement your own block creation methods.
+Please see region_manager.nodeblock.inc for an example.
+Note: You may need to implement your own submit handler, depending on what kind of block you are creating.
+See region_manager_nodeapi() for an example.